 As a child, Tom’s father used get-rich-quick schemes in order to avoid regular employment.
 As a result, Tom’s family had depended on the paychecks brought in by his mother.
 Tom stated, "I really resented Dad for not pulling his weight, but I adored my mum.
 I guess I came to believe loving someone meant sacrificing your happiness for them."

 As an adult, Tom was very goal-driven and hard working.
 Tom stated, "I’ve always been proud of my ability to get things done.
 But I’m irritable a lot, and I always felt something was missing.
 Then I met Michelle.
 She’s a real free spirit.
 She can really enjoy the moment, and that’s what drew me to her."
 Michelle worked as a freelance photographer, and brought spontaneity into Tom’s life.

-Before long, Tom entered the disenchantment phase with Michelle, as we discussed on Track 6.
-Tom stated, “at one point I loved Michelle’s spontaneity and easy going personality.
+Before long, Tom entered the disenchantment phase with Michelle, as we discussed in Section 6.
+Tom stated, "At one point I loved Michelle’s spontaneity and easy going personality.
 Now she just seems irresponsible.
 I really started to resent being the one to support her photography habit.
 And I started hating how when she comes home from shopping, she’ll hop on the phone and call her friends instead of putting the groceries away.
 That’s when I started sleeping with Becky.
-Those few hours in that apartment gave me a chance to not be the conscientious one.”
+Those few hours in that apartment gave me a chance to not be the conscientious one."

 -- Aspect # 1 - Positive with the Negative

 -- Aspect # 2 - Unresolved Inner Conflict